 A well-respected administrator nationally, Prettyman has twice been named the National Association of Collegiate Directors of Athletics (NACDA) Administrator of the Year (2004, 2011).

 He has served on several NCAA national committees as well as the Executive Committee of the National Association of Collegiate Directors of Athletics (NACDA) and the Learfield Sports Directors’ Cup Executive Committee.
 Prettyman was also a member of the NCAA Division I Recruiting Cabinet from 2007-2011.
 He is a past president of both the NCAA Division II Athletic Directors Association and the California Collegiate Athletic Association.

-A nationally respected administrator, Prettyman has led national searches and has hired a top-notch coaching staff.
-The Sycamores have also continued their nationally recognized academic success.
-Prettyman is currently a member of the NCAA Division I Recruiting Cabinet.
-Prettyman was named NCAA/NACDA Administrator of the Year in 2004.
-During his 10 year tenure at California State University Dominguez Hills (CSUDH), he played an integral role in the construction of the $200 million Home Depot Center, built on the CSUDH campus.
+During his tenure at Dominguez Hills, Prettyman played an integral role in the construction of the $200 million Home Depot Center, built on the CSUDH campus.
 The Home Depot Center is designated as a USA Olympic Training Center, which is the only such designation on any college campus in the nation.
+While serving as athletics director at Vanguard University for 13 years, Prettyman was also an associate professor of health, physical education and recreation classes, and head coach for the men’s and women’s tennis teams, baseball and women’s basketball teams.